Hritabhash1/FitPage/README.md

 Note: The same user (by email) cannot review the same product twice.

 Authentication
-We haven’t implemented any authentication here.
-The user just enters a name and email and can post their review.
-This is sufficient for the current requirements.
+I haven’t implemented any authentication here.
+The user just enters a name and email and can post their review adhering to the current requirements.

 Tags System
-We have implemented real-time tag generation based on submitted reviews.
+I have implemented real-time tag generation based on submitted reviews.
 There is no separate schema or table for tags.
 Tags are generated using:

 natural – for basic tokenization/stemming